B1AAB/EBA/website/docs/gs/graphdb.md

-For development and accessibility, all our solutions are designed to run on a standalone Neo4j Desktop installation, although a cloud-based deployment can be more performant.
+For development and accessibility, all our solutions are designed to run on a standalone Neo4j installation, although a cloud-based deployment can be more performant.